kjmikkel/PoE2Mods/CameraZoomUnlocker/Readme.txt

 Now go out there and enjoy the beauty of the Deadfire!

 [1]: The overworld map zoom uses an entirely different system that is harder to modify the zoom interval for.
-I may get around to it, but I am not promising any.
+I may get around to it, but I am not promising anything.